-- A. Service laterals are those private storm drain lines to which a private building storm drain connects. - B. The minimum inside diameter of a storm drain service lateral shall be 4 in. and shall be equal to or greater than the building storm drain diameter.
-Service laterals shall be built to the same construction standards and of the same materials as the storm drain mainline.
+- A. Service laterals are those private storm drain lines to which a private building storm drain connects.
+Service laterals are privately owned and maintained to the public main. - B. The minimum inside diameter of a storm drain service lateral shall be 4 in. and shall be equal to or greater than the building storm drain diameter.
+Service laterals located in the right-of-way shall be built to the same construction standards and of the same materials as the storm drain mainline.
 Service laterals in general shall be placed at 90° to the mainline to avoid excessive exposure to other utilities during excavation for construction or maintenance of the service lines.
-Angles other than 90° (45°)

-minimum) may be approved for special conditions such as cul-de-sac lots.
-Service line connections may be made at manholes (90° to storm drain mainline) if such placement would not interfere with other present or future connections to the manhole.

-- C. The minimum slope of sewer service lines shall be 2% (1/4 in. per ft.), except for unusual conditions, when a slope of 1% (1/8 in. per ft.) may be approved.
+Angles other than 90° (45° minimum) may be approved for special conditions such as cul-de-sac lots.
+Service line connections may be made at manholes (90° to storm drain mainline) if such placement would not interfere with other present or future connections to the manhole. - C. The minimum slope of sewer service lines shall be 2% (1/4 in. per ft.), except for unusual conditions, when a slope of 1% (1/8 in. per ft.) may be approved.
 It will be necessary, however, for the Design Engineer to provide a complete analysis of the need for any storm drain service lateral slope less than 2%.
 The maximum slope shall be 100% (45° or 1 ft. per ft.).
-Deep connection risers (see the Standard Drawing for service laterals to deep storm drains) or drop connections to manholes must be used where service line slopes would exceed 100%. - D. Tees for service laterals shall be installed at 100% slope, and 1/16 or 1/8 bends installed to provide proper grade for service lateral.
+Deep connection risers (see the Standard Drawing for service laterals to deep storm drains) or drop connections to manholes must be used where service line slopes would exceed 100%.

+D. Tees for service laterals shall be installed at 100% slope, and 1/16 or 1/8 bends installed to provide proper grade for service lateral.
 Service laterals shall be installed to end beyond the street right-of-way line or easement line where storm drain is installed in easement.
 A watertight plug shall be installed in end of lateral and a 2 in. x 4 in. wood marker shall be placed at lateral end from pipe invert to at least 36 in. above the finish grade.
 The 2 in. x 4 in. top shall be painted white and marked with the depth of the lateral measured from ground to invert of pipe.

-2.0040 Stormwater Detention and/or Treatment
+2.0040 Stormwater Management Facility Requirements

-2.0041 Development Requiring Detention and/or Treatment
+2.0041 Development Requiring Detention and/or Water Quality Improvements